Posts, California: First post office

 Big Sur’s first post office, named "Posts", was in their house.
 Confusion ensued when mail intended for the Presidio was sent to Big Sur, and mail for the military post was sent to the local residents.
 The residents changed the name of the post office to Arbolado (Spanish: 'woodland'), but that was confused by the post office for Alvarado, a street in Monterey.
 The post office operated at Posts from 1889 to 1910; it was moved in 1905 several miles northwest to the Pfeiffer Ranch Resort in what later became the Big Sur Village.
-Finally, the English-speaking homesteaders petitioned the United States Post Office in Washington D.C. to change the name of their post office from Arbolado to Big Sur, and the rubber stamp using that name was returned on March 6, 1915, cementing the use of Big Sur as the place name.
+Finally, the English-speaking homesteaders petitioned the United States Post Office in Washington, D.C., to change the name of their post office from Arbolado to Big Sur, and the rubber stamp using that name was returned on March 6, 1915, cementing the use of Big Sur as the place name.

-After James enlarged his father's cabin in 1877, the family hosted visitors as was the custom of the time until 1910, when a discourteous guest caused his wife to began charging visitors.